-The scatter effect may seem strange and unaccountable to many, but by now most probably already begin to see some of the rationale leading up to the unevenness in the results.
+The scatter effect may seem most strange and inexplicable to many, but by now most probably already begin to perceive some of the rationale leading up to the unevenness in the results.

-Julius Africanus, Georgius Syncellus, John Jackson and Dr. William Hales are representative of those who used the Septuagint for the patriarchal generations and other "Long" interval determinations (as that with the Exodus, see discussion on Chart 3).
+Sextus Julius Africanus, Georgius Syncellus, John Jackson and Dr. William Hales are representative of those who used the Septuagint for the patriarchal generations and other "Long" interval determinations (such as that with the Exodus: see discussion on Chart 3).

-The "short chronology" is the result of relying upon the Hebrew; the disagreements are the result of differing opinions and interpretations by the individual workers within the Masoretic Text and of some coming to the task with various doctrinal presuppositions to maintain.
+The "short chronology" is the result of relying upon the Hebrew.
+The disagreements are the result of differing opinions and interpretations by the individual workers within the Masoretic Text and of some coming to the task with various doctrinal presuppositions to maintain.

 Pierre Simon LaPlace (1749-1827), the famous French mathematician and astronomer, found Ussher's 4004 BC (23 October, 6:00 P.M.
-Julian) Creation data2 as being most remarkable for it corresponded with an extremely significant astronomical alignment.
-LaPlace described it as being "one in which the great axis of the earth's orbit coincided with the line of the equinoxes, and consequently when the true and mean equinoxes were united".1
+Julian) Creation data2 as being most remarkable for it

-Charles Roger Dundee, A Collation of The Sacred Scriptures (1847), p.
+1 Charles Roger Dundee, A Collation of The Sacred Scriptures (1847), p.
 20.

 2 Ussher, Annals, op. cit., p.
 17 (1658 ed., p.
 1).

-Also see C. O. Dunbar, Historical Geology, (New York: John Wiley and Sons, Inc., 1953), p.
-21. where, curiously, Dr. Dunbar wrongly states Ussher's date as 9:00 A.M., October 26.
+Also see: Carl O. Dunbar, Historical Geology, (New York: John Wiley and Sons, Inc., 1953), p.
+21. There, curiously Dr. Dunbar incorrectly states Ussher's date as 9:00 A.M., October 26.